-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Classroom/ learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible Classrooms have been measured to areas Desks will face the same direction Utilization of outdoor classroom spa o determine 6 feet social distancing ces to the maximum extent possible Student Services Curriculum Director Administration Social Distancing Markers Classroom Schedules Y Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings A rotating schedule for students will Students will have assigned seats a when eating, all students will face or Bagged lunches will be placed at students. be developed for cafeteria use. nd be socially distanced (6 feet) ne direction Food Service Coordinator Building and Grounds Additional seating for a minimum 6 feet social distancing Assigned seating for all students in large group aeras Y such as classrooms Weather permitting, staff may take students outside for lunch.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Classroom/ learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible Classrooms have been measured to areas to the maximum extent feasib Desks will face the same direction Utilization of outdoor classroom spa Student Services Curriculum Director Administration Social Distancing Markers Classroom Schedules Y Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings such as classrooms A rotating schedule for students will Students will have assigned seats a the maximum extent feasible and apwill face one direction Weather permitting, staff may take s be developed for cafeteria use. nd be socially distanced (6 feet to opropriate) when eating, all students Food Service Coordinator Building and Grounds Additional seating for a minimum 6 feet social distancing Assigned seating for all students in large group aeras Y

 Seating will be cleaned and sanitized after each lunch period.
 Breakfast will be served in a grab-and-go style fashion with students eating breakfast in their classroom.
-Face shields for food service staff Additional part time food services staff may be needed Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices Students and staff will be shown proper handwashing techniques, and how to use facecoverings properly.
+Face shields for food service staff Additional part time food services staff may be needed Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices Students and staff will be shown proper handwashing techniques, and how to use face coverings properly.
 A video will be created for staff to share with students throughout the year.
 Teach and reinforce good hygiene habits on a regular schedule - students and staff will be expected to wash/sanitize their hands when entering the building, before eating, after using the restroom, and various other times throughout the day.
 Hand sanitizer dispensers in every classroom and frequently traveled areas.
 Multiple hand-washing breaks will be built into the daily schedule for each class.
 Pandemic Coordinator School Nurse MRCS Staff Incorporation of hygiene lessons in daily classroom routine Y Posting signs, in highly visible locations, that promote everyday protective measures, and how to stop the spread of germs Best Practices for hygiene posters will be placed in each classroom, bathroom, foyer, common area and lunchroom.
 Coronavirus symptom checklists will be provided to each teacher, family, and posted on the website.
 Posters will be sent home through our ParentSquare Portal and posted on the MRCS website.
-Administrative Manager Posters that include information about Handwashing, Social Distancing, Hand Sanitzer will be placed throughout the buildings.
-Y Identifying and restricting non- essential visitors and volunteers Non-essential visitors will be restricted entrance to the building, only staff, students and essential service workers will be provided access to the building.
+Administrative Manager Posters that include information about Handwashing, Social Distancing, Hand Sanitizer will be placed throughout the buildings.
+Y Identifying and restricting non-essential visitors and volunteers Non-essential visitors will be restricted entrance to the building, only staff, students and essential service workers will be provided access to the building.
 Deliveries will be placed outside under the awning.
 All conferences with families will be held virtually to the maximum extent possible.
 Pandemic Coordinator Human Resources Administrative Manager Updated visitor policy/notifications will be distributed to families through the Parentsquare portal and be posted on the school's website.
 Y